 - Identify loading requirements—does the freight require the use of a crane?
 Do regulations require the use of specific materials, such as a tarp, braces, or tie down points?

 As a freight broker, Machine Transport will help you organize a heavy haul or super load shipping.
 We’ll identify the exact type of carrier you need and explain all the logistical requirements.
-Heavy haul freight shipping is a complex and lengthy process; we’ll help streamline that process.
+Contact us today for a free consultation.

 Serving the manufacturing industry in the U.S., Canada and Mexico